petetanru/petetanru.github.io/_projects/rnn-marx.md

     —---- Generating with seed: "                                                  "
                                                               b.bbllof,, ,,  c. o ut that the ingulation of a commodity of a house, the labourer has no existence of a hoars of labour. he continual productivity of old commodities, as the only form of the capitalist mode of production, and of commodities is required to replace and of furnacty the labour of the necessary labour-time in no more than an article of the money that the labourer has no length

+### Conclusion
+1. Char-2-char basically overfits a text to regurgitates stuff back out.
+The best performing model is not the one with least loss.
+2. Not much insight to be gained over bag of words..
+3. Really big models and texts don't fit into my GPU memory.
+Perhaps there's a way to do it on Pytorch.

+### TODO
+1. Test random sampling can do as well reading text from left to write (X, y generation function)
+2. Test whether redundant windows actually improve the performance (as opposed to just increasing epochs)